saisriteja/htic_spine_surgery_robotics/src/python_codes/readme.md

 ## Codes for UR5 Manipulator Movement.

+[code](https://github.com/saisriteja/htic_spine_surgery_robotics/blob/main/src/python_codes/move_manip.py) for execution of movement of end-effector in cartesian space.
 Have taken some random points in cartesian space, checked the movement first in RVIZ and depending on visual of trajectory, I have executed in URSIM.
 The speed constraints and acceleration constraints are to be known.